 The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
-Consequently, all comparative financial information presented in this MD&A reflects consistent application of IFRS.

 Management is responsible for the preparation and integrity of the financial statements, including the maintenance of appropriate information systems and procedures and to ensure that information used internally or disclosed externally, including the financial statements and MD&A, is complete and reliable.
 The Company's Board of Directors follows recommended corporate governance guidelines for public companies to ensure transparency and accountability to shareholders.
 The Board of Directors' audit committee meets with management quarterly to review the financial statements, including the MD&A, and to discuss other financial and operating matters.